rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```
 The bond orders are defined as the enum BondType in
 [Bond.h](../../Code/GraphMol/Bond.h), and an aromatic bond
-currenly has the value 12.
+currently has the value 12.
 Note that by default the Kekulize function clears the aromatic flags
 on the atoms and bonds. **This is in contrast to the Python version of
 Kekulize, which preserves the flags by default.**  The behaviour can be